Name and Objectives

 Section 2.
-The objectives of the Association shall be to promote the welfare of the newspaper industry, to elevate its standards and enlarge its usefulness, and to foster friendly relationship within its membership.
+The objectives of the Association shall be to promote the welfare of the newspaper industry, to elevate its standards and enlarge its usefulness, and to foster friendly relationships within its membership.

 Section 3.
 The Association shall not involve itself by act, motion, resolution, discussion or otherwise in partisan politics or denominational matters.
 No position shall be adopted by the Association which is not within the scope of the objectives enumerated in Section 2 of this Article.